 I love this banana butter cake for one simple reason.
-It’s a superbly moist cake and is absolutely heavenly when paired with cream cheese frosting.
+It’s a superbly moist cake and and easy to make.
+Plus, it is absolutely heavenly when paired with cream cheese frosting, making it a perfect cake for birthdays and parties too!

 I used fresh ripe banana slices to decorate my banana butter cake.
 The banana slices were dipped in lemon juice before they were arranged on the cake.
 This is so that they do not turn color.
 The last thing you want is for your cake to look unpleasant with banana slices that have changed color.
 So dipping them in lemon juice helps to keep them in their fresh state.
 Plus, lemon juice goes pretty well with cream cheese frosting as they are both on the tangy taste side.
 That’s another plus point.